withinJoel/Joanium-Framework/README.md

 ### 🧩 MCP (Model Context Protocol) support

 Connect any MCP-compatible server and expose its tools directly to the assistant.
-The ecosystem is growing fast — Joanium keeps up.
+The ecosystem is growing fast — Joanium Classic keeps up.

 ### 🛍️ Marketplace